 How are you protecting your skin during repairs?
+Is skin safety important to you?
 Even though our Delta Kits windshield repair resins have a very low toxicity rating, it’s important to be diligent about protecting your skin when working with resin.

-An added bonus – In addition to mitigating irritation from chemicals, Derma Shield is also great at keeping grease and grime from penetrating into the upper layers of your skin, so all of that can be easily washed away with soap and warm water.
-Watch this video of how easily grease and dye are washed away from the skin when Derma Shield has been applied.
+In addition to mitigating irritation from chemicals, Derma Shield is also great at keeping grease and grime from penetrating into the upper layers of your skin, so all of that can be easily washed away with soap and warm water.
+Watch the video below showing how easily grease and dye are washed away from the skin when Derma Shield has been applied.